+As SAR ATR algorithms evolve from laboratory-controlled scenarios to mission-critical practical deployments, guaranteeing the overall trustworthiness of relevant systems has become an indispensable requirement instead of an auxiliary optimization, and security and trustworthiness need to be strictly implemented throughout the full-stack responsible system covering data, research methodologies and practical applications \cite{nature2025resp}.
+For SAR ATR datasets, robust defenses are essential to counter data injection during collection, prevent storage leaks, and mitigate generated data contamination \cite{shumailov2024ai}.
+For SAR ATR models, robustness should be enhanced via adversarial training, while integrated uncertainty quantification and interpretability mechanisms ensure decision traceability.
+For applications, the physical security of edge nodes, the authenticity and integrity of human-machine interaction, and trustworthy multi-platform collaboration must be strictly guaranteed.
+Ultimately, a comprehensive evaluation framework for trustworthiness must be established.
+This framework should cover data quality, model robustness, and system attack resistance to certify the system for large-scale deployment in critical missions.

 \begin{IEEEbiography}[{ }]{Jie Zhou} received the B.S. degree from the National University of Defense Technology, Changsha, China, in 2020, where she is currently pursuing the Ph.D. degree with the College of Electronic Science and Technology.
-Her research interests include diffusion models, remote sensing image interpretation, and SAR target recognition. \end{IEEEbiography}
+Her research interests include generative models, remote sensing image interpretation, and SAR target recognition. \end{IEEEbiography}